-UW Health's pancreas transplant program is one of the most active, successful pancreas transplant programs in the world and has gained national and international recognition for leadership in transplant surgery and care of transplant patients.
-Since the program began in 1982, there have been over 1,600 pancreas transplanted by UW Health Transplant.
+UW Health's pancreas transplant program is one of the most active, successful pancreas transplant programs in the world.
+Since the program began in 1982, our team has completed more than 1,700 pancreas transplants.

 UW Health Transplant has consistently led the nation in patient outcomes despite taking patients whose conditions are so complex that other centers would not consider them for transplant.

-UW Health Transplant is proud to provide world-class care that is tailored for each patient.
-Patients receive support throughout the entire transplantation process including the decision-making process, evaluation, waiting period, surgery and hospitalization, and follow-up care after surgery.
-Patients are educated thoroughly on how to care for themselves after a transplant to ensure the return to quality of life.
-Our patient satisfaction survey results show that our patients rate their satisfaction with our program consistently high.
+Our patients receive support throughout the entire transplantation process including the decision-making process, evaluation, waiting period, surgery and hospitalization, and follow-up care after surgery.
+Patients are educated on how to care for themselves after a transplant so they can return to a good quality of life.

 Our average wait is between three months and two years, depending on your blood type.